parrisma/gmcp/docs/PING.md

 # Ping Endpoint Documentation

 ## Overview
-The ping endpoint provides a simple health check to verify that the gplot server is running and responsive.
+The ping endpoint provides a simple health check to verify that the gofr-plot server is running and responsive.

 ## Web Server (REST API)